• Skip to primary navigation

 • 12 cups of chicken stock

-• ¾ cup fresh squeezed lemon juice 4-6 lemons
+• 3/4 cup fresh squeezed lemon juice from 4-6 lemons

-• 2 teaspoon dried mint leaves or leavees from 3 springs fresh mint
+• 2 teaspoons dried mint leaves or leavees from 3 springs fresh mint

 • 1 teaspoon ground cinnamon